 Rohit Chakravarty: Bats use ultrasound to navigate.
 They make these sounds that we can’t hear.
 We can’t hear ultrasounds.
 These sounds that bats make are really loud and sometimes they can be as loud as a firecracker.
 We are fortunate that we can’t hear it.
 When those sounds hit objects and come back to them, bats make all these mental calculations in split seconds in their minds where they calculate their distance with respect to the object, their position, their speed, etc. and they navigate.
 If it’s a hard object, for example, if it’s wood, or it’s a tree or a brick wall in front of them…hard objects reflect almost all of the sound that has hit on them.
 Whereas if it is a person, or if it’s an animal, that’s in front of a bat, the skin absorbs some sound and reflects part of the sound back to the bat.
 Depending on the time that it takes for the sound to be emitted and to be returned, and the intensity of the sound that is emitted and the intensity of the sound that comes back to the bats, bats make these calculations and they figure out if it’s an object that’s in front of them – whether it’s an enemy, whether they’re edging toward danger or towards food.
 So despite our politicians telling us that mathematics is not important, it’s really important for an animal to survive in the wild and they do it subconsciously.

-Lalitha Krishnan: I won’t any anything about politicians.
-But bats sound pretty smart.
+Lalitha Krishnan: I won’t say anything about politicians but bats sound pretty smart.
 That’s so cool.
 You also mentioned earlier that bats also feed on moths.
 I just read part of an article in a scientific journal which mention that a species of tiger moth has developed a defensive ultrasonic clicking technique that jams the sonar–exactly what you were talking about— of echolocating bats to avoid being eaten.
 They’re saying this is the “first conclusive evidence of sonar jamming in nature”.
 Who wants to talk about this?